 As one of the world’s largest producers of zinc, Teck is committed to helping solve the global health issue of zinc deficiency through therapeutic zinc, zinc supplementation, food fortification, crop nutrition, awareness and advocacy.
 To date, we have reached more than 140 million people worldwide.

 Each year at WE Day Toronto, Teck launches its annual Zinc Saves Lives Battery Recycling Campaign.
-The 2016-2017 Campaign kicked off in Toronto on October 19, 2016.
+The 2017-2018 Campaign will kick off in Toronto on September 28, 2017.
 We encourage students across Canada to recycle used batteries to keep them out of landfills.
 For every AA battery recycled, Teck will donate the value of zinc recycled to WE in support of zinc and health programming in Kenya.
-Check back on or after October 19, 2016 to log the batteries you have recycled and help us get life-saving zinc to children in Kenya.
+Check back on or after September 28, 2017 to log the batteries you have recycled and help us get life-saving zinc to children in Kenya.

 The number of children under five years of age that die each year across the world.